-This guidance has been developed in response to the recommendations arising from both local and national Serious Case Reviews.
+This guidance has been developed in response to the recommendations arising from both local and national Rapid Reviews.
 The current SCB multi-agency procedures guide workers to address resistance from families on a multi-agency basis and recommends that a strategy meeting should be convened to consider the impact on the children and determine any further action required to safeguard children.

 The purpose of this guidance is to: